Aweptimum/Strike/README.md

 One last thing to touch on (and you may have wondered this already) - do I use this by calling `S.hapes.Rect` or `S.hapes.Rectangle`?
 The answer is that Strike stores each shape using the filename, so `S.hapes.Rectangle` it is.

 ## Defining Your Own Colliders
 Just like Shapes, you can make your own ready-to-go Collider definitions.
 These follow the same rules as Shapes, with the exception of `:unpack` being unnecessary.
-You should, however, always call `self:calc_area_centroid` and `self:calc_radius` at the end of your constructor.
+You should, however, always call `self:calcAreaCentroid` and `self:calcRadius` at the end of your constructor.

 Let's make a Capsule!